GM456742/PassportJS_Auth_Tutorial/readme.md

 If for example you are looking to authenticate on a classified website all you will have to make sure is to have a model such as posting to insert into database, api route to do the post, html route to GET page before and after Post to the database.
 Always make sure you pass `isAuthenticated` on any html route that you do not want the user to access without logging in. `isAuthenticated` will always check for access if used. <br/>

 I hope my very literal explanation is able to help you figure out your authentication without the use of handlebars or MongoDB.

+#Tutorial truncated on [Scotch.io](https://scotch.io/@GM456742/building-a-nodejs-web-app-using-passportjs-for-authentication).
+I am still waiting for them to update it for me